DynamicMetaFlow/js-intro-jquery-first/readme.md

 ## Next, open the site in Chrome and open the Dev Tools

-Open the Javascript console in the browser using the following shortcut: `Command + Option + I`
+Open the Javascript console in the browser using the following shortcut: `command + option + j`

 The "Console" is a REPL (`Read-Eval-Print Loop`)
 * What's that?
 A programming environment that lets us run Javascript code one line at a time.